Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 ### Modify the readme

-Using your preferred text editor, open file called `README.md`.
-This file will by default be shown on GitHub website when you show the source code.
+Using your preferred text editor, open the file called `README.md`.
+This file will, by default, be shown on your GitHub project's website.
 Code formating and styling is achieved using markdown.
 Take look at [GitHub post explaining markdown](https://guides.github.com/features/mastering-markdown/).

+Markdown is a markup language, meaning it's used to style text in a way that most program understand, but display the result differently.

 Do the following tasks:
-- [ ] Modify readme title annotated by 1st level header `#`
+- [ ] Modify readme title annotated by 1st level header (`#`)
 - [ ] Mention that you are following Ruby course `https://github.com/monorkin/learn.rb` and add a link using `[text](URL)`
-- [ ] Add a 2nd level header with title *My favorite programming languages*
+- [ ] Add a 2nd level header (`##`) with title *My favorite programming
+      languages*
-- [ ] Add unsorted list of your favorite programming languages
+- [ ] Add unsorted list of your favorite programming languages or books
-- [ ] Italic ones you have used learned at university, bold ones you haven't
+- [ ] Italic ones you have used learned/read at university, bold ones you haven't
 - [ ] Add image of your favorite dog breed `[Breed name](URL.png)`

 ### Print in Ruby